Neurocognitive Sports Vision Training

 In addition to providing Mental Game Training services for athletes, we are excited to offer state-of-the-art Sports Performance Vision Training programs.

-The Athlete’s Mental Trainer has partnered with a leading technology company Senaptec LLC, to launch our latest product offering Athlete EYE Q®.
+The Athlete’s Mental Trainer has partnered with leading technology companies Senaptec LLC and Reflexion, to launch our latest product offering Athlete EYE Q®.
 A state-of-the-art sports visualization platform used to assess, train and enhance athletic performance by strengthening visual and neurocognitive brain connections.

 Athlete EYE Q is neurocognitive sports vision training for achieving athletic potential by sharpening the visual system and cognitive skills.
 The consistent application of performance vision training can optimize visual acuity, sharpen coordination, maximize reaction times, increase peripheral awareness, and expand depth perception.